dsouzadyn/dsouzadyn.github.io/_posts/2018-10-09-proto-stack6.md

 ## Protostar - stack6

 Moving on to the next challenge.
 Here's where things get interesting.
-This challenge is actually based on a security mechanism(not really but similar), it basically won't execute anything on the stack, so how the f*** do we exploit this sucker?
+This challenge is actually based on a security mechanism(not really but similar), it basically won't execute anything on the stack, so how do we exploit this binary?
 First have a look at the code:

 ```c
 #include <stdlib.h>